aws-observability/aws-otel-helm-charts/charts/adot-exporter-for-eks-on-ec2/documentation/metrics_to_cloudwatch_amp.md

-# Sending EKS cluster on EC2 metrics to CloudWatch and Amazon Managed Service for Prometheus(AMP)
+# Offload EKS cluster (on EC2) metrics to Amazon CloudWatch and/or Amazon Managed Prometheus(AMP)

 ## Install Chart

-The helm chart can be installed in 3 configurations.
-This allows the helm chart to be flexible based on your needs.
-The options are sending metrics AMP only, metrics and logs to CloudWatch only or sending the data to both the platforms.
-This can be configured based on the user's needs.
-You can also turn off the fluentbit deployment if you do not want to collect logs.
-All the deployment modes are explained below.
+The helm chart provides flexibility to offload mertrics into target platform(CloudWatch, AMP) of your choice.
+Here are the possible deployment options -
+* Offload metrics to Amazon Managed Prometheus(AMP)
+* Offload metrics to Amazon CloudWatch
+* Offload metrics to both Amazon Managed Prometheus(AMP) and Amazon CloudWatch

+The above-mentioned deployment modes are explained in-detail in the following sections.

-### Default Mode
+### Default Mode (Offload metrics to only Amazon Managed Prometheus)

- By default, the helm chart is configured to send metrics data to the AMP workspace only.
+ By default, the helm chart is configured to offload metrics data to the Amazon Managed Prometheus(AMP) workspace only.
 You need update the `values.yaml` file to add the Remote Write Endpoint URL and the region for your AMP workspace.
 By default, the region is set to `us-west-2`.
 By default, only the `prometheus` receiver and `awsprometheusremotewrite` exporter is included to be able to send metrics to AMP.

 ```console
 helm install \